-The Community Involvement program will continue to provide opportunities for District customers to participate in the SWMP development and implementation.
-Since the District does not have paid staff, the Community Involvement Program will also be presented to District consultants at two regularly scheduled Board meetings to allow an opportunity for feedback concerning this program.
-The clear, specific, and measurable goal for this activity is outlined in the tables below.
+The Community Involvement program will provide opportunities for customers within the MS4 to participate in the SWMP development and implementation.
+Community Involvement will allow the public an opportunity for feedback concerning the SWMP during regular MS4 Operator meetings and/or the website.
+The clear, specific, and measurable goals for this activity are outlined in the tables below.